amitguptagwl/Java-Rule-Book/Question_26-51.md

 }
 ```

-<br />Ans.
+**Ans**.
 By rules, yes.
 Because when thread B calls modify(), it doesn't meet to any monitor.
 However if both threads call acquire() then second thread will wait.

 **Q44.Can following program lead deadlock?**